OFTechLabs/game-of-homes-workshop/README.md

 `dotnet watch -p .\GoHDashboard\Blazor-Dashboard run`

 Start a browser a go to page `http://localhost:5000`.
 This opens the dashboard that shows the results.
+During the first run this will only show 'loading'.

 During the assignments you have to refresh this page regularly to see how the modifications pan out.

-# Running the game of homes simulation
+## Running the game of homes simulation

-Just press F5 or menu `Run --> Start debugging`.
+Just press F5 or go to menu `Run --> Start debugging`.
 If required, choose the game of homes calculator.
+This starts a simulation and some output is printed to the terminal.
+If finished, head over to the browser and refresh.
+The new results will be shown.